bigslav/NF-TRIP/README.md

+# Trip to Wanderland
-2.5d platformer game prototype made with Unity and C#.
+2.5d platformer game prototype made with Unity and C#

 ![Alt text](readme-files/Logo.png?raw=true "Logo")

 The project was developed by a team of aspiring developers during https://lestagamesacademy.ru/ (formerly Wargaming Academy)